kcl-lang/kcl-lang.io/versioned_docs/version-0.4.6/user_docs/getting-started/intro.md

 + **Fast automation**: Gradient automation scheme of [CRUD APIs](https://kcl-lang.github.io/docs/reference/lang/tour/#kcl-cli-variable-override), [multilingual SDKs](https://kcl-lang.github.io/docs/reference/xlang-api/overview), [language plugin](https://kcl-lang.github.io/docs/reference/plugin/overview)
 + **High performance**: High compile time and runtime performance using Rust & C and [LLVM](https://llvm.org/), and support compilation to native code and [WASM](https://webassembly.org/).
 + **API affinity**: Native support API ecological specifications such as [OpenAPI](https://kcl-lang.github.io/docs/tools/cli/openapi/), Kubernetes CRD, Kubernetes YAML spec.
-+ **Development friendly**: Friendly development experiences with rich [language tools](https://kcl-lang.github.io/docs/tools/cli/kcl/overview) (Format, Lint, Test, Vet, Doc, etc.) and [IDE plugins](https://kcl-lang.github.io/docs/tools/Ide/).
++ **Development friendly**: Friendly development experiences with rich [language tools](https://kcl-lang.github.io/docs/tools/cli/kcl/overview) (Format, Lint, Test, Vet, Doc, etc.) and [IDE extensions](https://kcl-lang.github.io/docs/tools/Ide/).
 + **Safety & maintainable**: Domain-oriented, no system-level functions such as native threads and IO, low noise and security risk, easy maintenance and governance.
 + **Rich multi-language API**: Rich multilingual API: [Go](https://kcl-lang.io/docs/reference/xlang-api/go-api), [Python](https://kcl-lang.io/docs/reference/xlang-api/python-api), [Java](https://kcl-lang.io/docs/reference/xlang-api/java-api) and [REST APIs](https://kcl-lang.io/docs/reference/xlang-api/rest-api) meet different scenarios and application use prelude.
 + **Kubernetes Integrations**: External mutation, and validation plugins including [Kustomize KCL Plugin](https://github.com/KusionStack/kustomize-kcl), [Helm KCL Plugin](https://github.com/KusionStack/helm-kcl), [KPT KCL SDK](https://github.com/KusionStack/kpt-kcl-sdk) to separate data and logic.
 + **Production-ready**: Widely used in production practice of platform engineering and automation at Ant Group.

-For more language design and capabilities, see [KCL Documents](https://kcl-lang.github.io/docs/reference/lang/tour).
 Although KCL is not a general language, it has corresponding application scenarios.
 Developers can write **config**, **schema**, **function** and **rule** through KCL, where config is used to define data, schema is used to describe the model definition of data, rule is used to validate data, and schema and rule can also be combined to use models and constraints that fully describe data, In addition, we can also use the lambda pure function in KCL to organize data code, encapsulate common code, and call it directly when needed.

 This is an example of generating kubernetes manifests.